iredmail/docs/en_US/ee/0-ee.changelog.md

 - [Best Practice](https://docs.iredmail.org/ee.best.practice.html)
 - [Replicate mail accounts from Microsoft Active Directory](./ee.ad.html)
 - [Use a Remote MySQL/MariaDB server as backend database](./ee.remote.mysql.html)

+## v1.7.0, Mar 26, 2026 {: #v1.7.0 }

+- Supports new distribution release:
+    - Ubuntu 26.04 LTS (tested with nightly build, will re-test with stable release later)
+- Removed component `mlmmjadmin`, all features have been implemented in EE internally.
+    - EE will migrate data of existing (mlmmj) mailing list accounts at the end of EE upgrade automatically.
+    - Mailing list settings are stored in SQL table `vmail.maillist_settings`.
+    - Subscribers are stored in `vmail.maillist_subscribers`.
+    - Mailing list may have a lot subscribers, adding many subscribers in LDAP or removing many from LDAP could take long time (e.g. 10 seconds, or even minutes), so we decide to store subscribers in SQL db too for OpenLDAP backend.
+- Improvements:
+    - Able to sort by Display Name on mailing list and mail alias list page.
+    - Able to sort by Employee ID on user list page.
+    - [fail2ban] No more delay while unbanning IP address(es).
+    - Smoothly switch to new URI of admin panel (default is `/admin/`).
+    - Able to archive mailing list data while deleting domain.
+    - If no access policy is given while creating mail alias account, it will be set to "moderators only" by default.
+    - [ldap] Display full dn while viewing LDIF data of account.
+    - Display quota usage on user profile page.
+    - Do not send quarantine notification to end user if domain doesn't enable self service.
+Thanks to Espen.
+    - Re-enable Dovecot quota status service (was disabled in v1.5.0).
+- Fixed issues:
+    - [postfix] DKIM signature may be broken due to mime conversion handled by Postfix internally.
+    - [nginx] Not block access to `composer.lock` under Roundcube root directory.
+    - [ldap] Cannot filter accounts based on first char of email address.
+    - [self-service] End user cannot see all received mails.
+      Thanks to Lance Reynolds.
+    - [self-service] Pagination doesn't work on Sent Mails / Received Mails pages.
+      Thanks to Lance Reynolds.
+    - [dovecot] Mailbox current quota usage didn't work on Debian 13 (trixie).
+      Thanks to pamartin64@forum.
+    - [dovecot] Mailbox quota limit didn't work on Debian 13 (trixie).
+      Thanks to pamartin64@forum.
+    - [nginx] Incorrect XML tag in autoconfig xml file.
+    - ACL for admin panel (`/admin/` by default) was (incorrectly) applied for self-service endpoint (`/self-service/` by default).
+    - Per-domain password policy was not enforced while resetting password.
+      Thanks to Leon Koster.
+    - Pagination doesn't work on Activities page.
+    - Minor web UI tweaks.
+- Updated packages:
+    - Roundcube webmail 1.6.14 (security fixes)
+    - milter v1.5.0.
+        - fixed: Not correctly handle SMTP session which sends multiple emails in same session.

 ## v1.6.2, Feb 9, 2026 {: #v1.6.2 }